ongyx/cpk/README.md

 Thus, I created spkg to make it easier to test and pull software.
 (By the way, spkg uses [this](https://github.com/sn3ksoftware/sandboxrepo) repository by default.)

-# - Installation (WIP, not ready yet) -
+# - Installation -

-spkg is not ready yet for Libterm, but an alpha release of spkg for OpenTerm will be avaliable soon (once I get the install and remove systems working and all the confusing github repo stuff.)
-(UPDATE: The repository commands now work.
-Soon enough, there will be a fully functioning version of spkg for OpenTerm now.)
-(Alpha and beta versions are stored in the testing branch.)
+spkg is finally ready for OpenTerm!
+You can download the alpha release by following the instructions below.

 ## OpenTerm
 Run this commands in your shell.